-San Fermines, enjoying the fiesta – Local culture
+San Fermines, enjoying the fiesta like a local!

 Every July a small city in the north of Spain becomes the most important place in the world: from the 6th to the 14th of July, in Pamplona it takes place the world-wide known San Fermines.

 The city was founded by Romans back in the year 75bC. and has always been an important urban center as well as the capital of the Reign of Navarra, one of the oldest in Spain.

 Also, St James Way passes right through its medieval streets, so the city has been for centuries a meeting point for people from different places.